-Clare was born in Liverpool and studied Modern Languages and History of Art while a choral scholar at Clare College, Cambridge, but began her professional life as an account director for international advertising company J Walter Thompson before becoming a professional singer.
+Clare was born in Liverpool and studied Modern Languages and History of Art while a choral scholar at Clare College, Cambridge, but began her professional life in advertising and arts administration before becoming a professional singer.

-In concert Clare has sung Bach St Matthew Passion (King’s College, Cambridge/Cleobury) and B Minor Mass (Northern Sinfonia/Halsey), Mozart Requiem and C Minor Mass (Three Choirs Festival/Partington, St. Alban’s/Vass) and premiered a new edition of Bach St. Mark Passion (Barokksolistene Norway).
-She has sung with the Orchestra of the Golden Age, Northern Chamber Orchestra, Academy of Ancient Music, Philharmonia Orchestra and Die Kölner Akademie.
+In concert Clare has sung with the Academy of Ancient Music, Philharmonia Orchestra, Die Kölner Akademie, the Northern Sinfonia, the choir of King’s College, The Three Choirs Festival, Barokksolistene, the Orchestra of the Golden Age and the Northern Chamber Orchestra.
 She made her solo debut at the 2012 BBC Proms in Debussy’s Martyrdom of St Sebastian with the BBCSO/Knussen, which also opened the 2014 Edinburgh International Festival.

-In the contemporary repertoire roles include the Stardust Seller in Stephen McNeff’s The Gentle Giant (ROH2, Royal Opera Covent Garden), the Mezzo Actor in Judith Weir’s A Night at the Chinese Opera for Scottish Opera and Matilda/George in Errollyn Wallen’s Cautionary Tales, as well as works in development at Opera North, WNO and Aldeburgh Music.
+In operatic repertoire, Clare has sung Fox (The Cunning Little Vixen), Meg Page (Falstaff), Oreste (La Belle Helene), Dorabella Örsze (Hary Janos), as well as Dido, Dorabella, Second Lady, Orlovsky, Siebel, Hansel, Véronique (Le Docteur Miracle), Flora and Mrs Peacham.
+Her contemporary repertoire roles include the Stardust Seller (Stephen McNeff’s The Gentle Giant), the Mezzo Actor (Judith Weir’s A Night at the Chinese Opera) and Mezzo Cautioner (Errollyn Wallen’s Cautionary Tales), as well as works in development at ROH, Opera North, WNO and Aldeburgh Music.

-Through her new company McCaldin Arts she has created three solo shows.
+Through McCaldin Arts Clare has created three solo shows.
 Two of these feature music by Stephen McNeff: A Voice of One Delight and Vivienne, which attracted excellent reviews for her compelling performance, including 5 stars in the Evening Standard (for reviews see here).
-Her narrated recital Haydn’s London Ladies has also been very well-received and other recitals using this format are currently in preparation.
+Her narrated recital Haydn’s London Ladies has also been widely performed and well-received.